MeNicefellow/ollama-gui/README.md

 - Easy-to-use refresh functionality
 - Confirmation dialogs for model operations

+## System Tray Integration

+The Ollama Model Manager now includes system tray functionality for a better desktop experience:

+- The application runs with both a window interface and a system tray icon (circular 'O' symbol)
+- When you close the window (X button), the application minimizes to the system tray instead of quitting
+- You can access the application in three ways while it's minimized:
+  1. Click the system tray icon to show the window
+  2. Right-click the system tray icon and select "Show"
+  3. Right-click the system tray icon and select "Exit" to completely close the application

+This allows you to keep the Ollama Model Manager running in the background while maintaining easy access to its controls.

+Note: The system tray integration is currently optimized for Windows.
+Additional configurations might be needed for other operating systems.

 ## Prerequisites

 - Python 3.x
 - Tkinter (usually comes with Python)
 - [Ollama](https://ollama.ai/) installed and accessible from command line
+- pystray

 ## Installation